acord-robotics/stellarios/docs/README.md

 ---
 description: >
-  The documentation describes how to install and use Stellarios, as well as listing the changelogs, code and plans for future releases
+  The documentation describes how to install and use Stellarios, as well as listing the changelogs, code and plans for future releases.
+The documentation is updated frequently
 hide_description: false
 permalink: /docs/
 ---